 The $5.99 fee, which includes up to 5 kids, will be debited from the parent’s Wallet in the app, not charged to your Verizon account (if currently a customer).
 You must be 18 years or older to create a parent profile in the app and Verizon states that kids accounts are designed for children ages 8-17.

 Current Debit Card for Teens

-The price is $36 per teen annually.
-There is no minimum monthly balance fee, overdraft fee, or transfer fee.
+You and your child will both like the Current debit card for teens.
+There are no minimum monthly balance fees, overdraft fees, or transfer fees.
 This card can be used online or anywhere Visa is accepted.

 Mango Prepaid Debit Card

 A Mango prepaid debit card is a stand-out option because it offers the opportunity to link a high-interest savings account to your card.

 This account has a lot going for it, including the fact that it can be opened even if your teen doesn’t have a checking account of their own.
 They can open a linked Mango savings account with a deposit of just $25 and earn up to 6% APY (to qualify for this rate, they would need to make signature purchases totaling $1,500 after opening the account and maintain a minimum monthly balance of $25 after).

 You can add funds to your teen’s card from your own checking account or load money onto it from a participating retailer like Walmart or Walgreens.